Homological origin of the transversal implementability of logical diagonal gates in quantum CSS codes: Introduction

 Transversal gates~\cite{Zeng:2007uho,Bravyi:2012rnv} play a central role in fault-tolerant quantum computation, as they prevent the propagation of physical errors within a code block.
 At the same time, their power is fundamentally limited: the Eastin--Knill theorem~\cite{Eastin:2009tem} rules out universal sets of transversal logical gates for local-error-detecting quantum codes.
 Understanding which logical gates can nevertheless be realized transversally and under what structural conditions remains a central problem in quantum error correction.

 A particularly important class of fault-tolerant operations is given by logical diagonal gates implemented by transversal Pauli $Z$ rotations.
-Such constructions include transversal $T$ gates in triorthogonal codes~\cite{Bravyi:2012lxn,Shi:2024hqn,Jain:2024zdq}, divisibility-based criteria~\cite{Ward:1981divisible,Rengaswamy:2020fyi,Hu:2021snt,Haah:2018uxe}, parity constraints for higher-level Clifford gates in CSS codes~\cite{Campbell:2012olh,Anderson:2014jvy,Anderson:2014voa, Jochym-oconnor:2017odu,Camps-moreno:2026usd}, transversal Clifford gates in self-dual CSS codes~\cite{Tansuwannont:2025riy,Tansuwannont:2026bmw}, and generalizations such as XP stabilizer formalisms~\cite{Webster:2023cpy,Webster:2022kdn}.
-These works identify algebraic conditions guaranteeing the existence of transversal logical diagonal gates with discrete rotation angles.
-However, these conditions are typically introduced ad hoc and their structural origin has not been formulated in a unified framework.

-Quantum CSS codes~\cite{Calderbank:1995dw,Steane:1996ghp,Terhal:2013vbm} admit a natural description in terms of chain complexes and homology theory~\cite{Bombin:2006cd,Kitaev:1997quantum}.
-In this work, we develop a homological characterization of transversal Pauli $Z$ rotations in general CSS codes.
-When transversal rotations are restricted to discrete physical angles $\pi/2^{m-1}$, the resulting logical diagonal gates are classified by the first homology group $H_1(C;\mathbb{Z}_{2^m})$, provided that the parity-check matrices satisfy the commutativity condition modulo $2^m$.

-Our main result concerns the refinement of transversal logical phase gates to finer rotation angles.
-We show that the obstruction to lifting a transversal implementation from angle $\pi/2^{m-1}$ to $\pi/2^m$ is captured by the Bockstein homomorphism

-associated with the short exact sequence $0 \to \mathbb{Z}_2 \to \mathbb{Z}_{2^{m+1}} \to \mathbb{Z}_{2^m} \to 0$.
-A finer-angle transversal implementation exists if and only if the corresponding homology class lies in $\ker \beta_m$, giving a necessary and sufficient criterion for refinement (\Cref{thm:bockstein}).
-We also identify a broad class of CSS codes for which this obstruction vanishes identically (\Cref{cor:transversal-implementability}).
-This homological perspective clarifies the structural origin of previously known algebraic criteria and provides a first step towards a formal theory of transversal implementability in quantum error correction.
+Algebraic conditions on the parity-check matrices governing the implementability of such gates have been extensively studied, ranging from weight-based criteria such as divisibility and triorthogonality~\cite{Ward:1981divisible,Rengaswamy:2020fyi,Hu:2021snt,Haah:2018uxe,Bravyi:2012lxn,Shi:2024hqn,Jain:2024zdq}, through parity constraints across the Clifford hierarchy~\cite{Campbell:2012olh,Anderson:2014jvy,Anderson:2014voa,Jochym-oconnor:2017odu,Camps-moreno:2026usd}, to structural generalizations for self-dual codes and XP stabilizer formalisms~\cite{Tansuwannont:2025riy,Tansuwannont:2026bmw,Webster:2023cpy,Webster:2022kdn}.
+However, whether these criteria share a common algebraic origin, and whether the absence of certain transversal gates can be detected beyond the uniform-angle assumption, have remained unclear.

+In this work, we develop a homological framework for analyzing transversal Pauli $Z$ rotations in general quantum Calderbank-Shor-Steane (CSS) codes~\cite{Calderbank:1995dw,Steane:1996ghp,Terhal:2013vbm}, formulated in terms of the chain complex~\cite{Bombin:2006cd,Kitaev:1997quantum} over the coefficient ring $\mathbb{Z}_{2^m}$.
+Our results reveal two conceptually distinct layers of structure.
+The first is a \emph{fixed-level classification}: at each level $m$, the set of transversal logical diagonal gates admits a homological description governed by the first cohomology group and a $\mathbb{Z}_{2^m}$-module defined with a Hadamard-product structure.
+The second is an \emph{inter-level lifting problem}: whether a gate at level $m$ can be refined to level $m+1$ is governed by obstruction maps arising from level-dependent logicality conditions.
+Our main results are summarized in the following theorems.